phothinmg/thetkarit/README.md

 The Burmese calendar calculations focus on Burmese calendar and astronomy studies and are still in progress.

+Most of the code here is in the public domain or released under an open source license, though some code and/or data may be under other copyright (usually an open source license), see [Resources](#resources).

 ---

 ## Node Js (JavaScript/TypeScript)